joke2k/faker/docs/fakerclass.rst

 Unique Values
 -------------

-New in version ``VERSION-GOES-HERE`` is the ``.unique`` attribute on the ``Faker`` proxy.
+New in version ``v4.2.0` is the ``.unique`` attribute on the ``Faker`` proxy.

-Accessing provider methods "through" this attribute guarantees that the returned values are unique for the lifetime of the ``Faker`` instance.
+Accessing provider methods through this attribute guarantees that the returned values are unique for the lifetime of the ``Faker`` instance.